 Spends summer with Joe Hazan in Nyack, New York.
 On visit to Nyack, Porter paints a double portrait of her and his wife, Anne.
 Tibor de Nagy Gallery director John Bernard Myers sponsors the publication of collaborations between poets and artists, as well as the Artists’ Theatre, with sets designed by gallery artists.
 Turandot and Other Poems by John Ashbery, with illustrations by Jane Freilicher, is published by Tibor de Nagy Editions.
 Designs and paints set for The Lady’s Choice, a play by Barbara Guest at the Artists’ Theatre.

 Marries Joe Hazan.
 On eve of the wedding Joan Mitchell gives a wedding party, where Frank O’Hara reads “Poem Read at Joan Mitchell’s,” which he wrote in honor of the occasion.
 Moves to 16 West Eleventh Street.
-Begins spending summer in Water Mill.
+Begins spending summer in Water Mill, New York.

 Invited as visiting artist to the University of Pennsylvania by art department chairman Neil Welliver.
 Guest lectures at Skowhegan School, Maine.
 Visits Fairfield and Anne Porter on Great Spruce Head Island, Maine.

 Work included in Whitney Annual.
+Work included in “Landscape,” Museum of Modern Art, New York.
 Represented by Fourcade-Droll Gallery.

 Fellowship from the American Association of University Women.
 Joins Fischbach Gallery under the directorship of Aladar Marberger.